Bounded Solutions in Incompressible Hydrodynamics: Proof the Main Result

-\subsection{Equivalence of the two formulations: low time regularity}
+\subsection{Equivalence of the Two Formulations: Low Time Regularity}

-In this paragraph, we fully prove Theorem \ref{t:Euler} by working with the more general class of $C^0_T(L^\infty)$ solutions of \eqref{eq:Euler}.
+In this paragraph, we fully prove Theorem \ref{t:c2Euler} by working with the more general class of $C^0_T(L^\infty)$ solutions of \eqref{eq:c2Euler}.
 The obvious problem is that the derivative $\partial_t u$ might not exist as a function of time for these solutions.
 We will use a regularization procedure to circumvent this issue.

-\begin{proof}[Proof of Theorem \ref{t:Euler}] Because we deal with solutions which have low time regularity, we take a mollification sequence $\big( K_\epsilon (t) \big)_{\epsilon > 0}$ such that $K_1$ is supported in the compact interval $[-1, 1]$ and
+\begin{proof}[Proof of Theorem \ref{t:c2Euler}] Because we deal with solutions which have low time regularity, we take a mollification sequence $\big( K_\epsilon (t) \big)_{\epsilon > 0}$ such that $K_1$ is supported in the compact interval $[-1, 1]$, $\| K_1 \|_{L^1} = 1$ and

-Next, we extend all functions $u$ and $\pi$ to functions on $t \in \R$ by setting them to zero on $]- \infty, 0[$.
+The function $K_1$ is nonnegative by definition.
+Next, we extend all functions $u$ and $\pi$ to functions on the \textit{open} set $t \in ]- \infty, T[$ by setting them to zero on $]- \infty, 0[$.
 For the sake of simplicity, we continue to note $u$ and $\pi$ the extensions.
 This allows us to incorporate the initial data condition in the righthand side of the equations, and see that $(u, \pi)$ solves